bghira/SimpleTuner/TUTORIAL.md

 - `TRACKER_PROJECT_NAME` and `TRACKER_RUN_NAME`: Names for the tracking project on Weights and Biases.
 Currently, run names are non-functional.
 - `INSTANCE_PROMPT`: Optional prompt to append to each caption.
 This can be useful if you want to add a **trigger keyword** for your model's style to associate with.
   - Make sure the instance prompt you use is similar to your data, or you could actually end up doing harm to the model.
+  - Each dataset entry in `multidatabackend.json` can have its own `instance_prompt` set in lieu of using this main variable.
 - `VALIDATION_PROMPT`: The prompt used for validation.
   - Optionally, a user prompt library or the built-in prompt library may be used to generate more than 84 images on each checkpoint across a large number of concepts.
+  - See `--user_prompt_library` for more information.

 #### Data Locations